samhattangady/mulki/content/chapter4.md

 "Sammy bro, what happened bro?"

 I am suddenly snapped back to my senses.
-I look around and see that most of the boys are no longer sitting on the verandah.
-They've all headed inside to participate in their chosen kind of worship to Lord Shiva.
+I look around and see that most of the boys are no longer with us on the verandah.
 It's just me and Guru now, sitting outside.
-It's the middle of the afternoon, but we're sitting under the shade of some trees, and there is a cool breeze keeping us there.
+It's the middle of the afternoon, but we're under the shade of some trees, and there is a cool breeze that is determined to keep us there.

-"I don't know man Guru.
+"I don't know Guru.
 Nothing really went right while surfing today."

 "Why bro?
 What happened?"